Soil Carbon

 The UK Government hopes the open market will be a means of driving investment in environmentally beneficial practices.
 However, they must address the issues surrounding measurement and the avoidance of double-counting units.
 While there is no current soil equivalent to the Woodland and Peatland carbon codes, the Government has indicated that such a code is in production.
 The establishment of a Soil Carbon Code is eagerly anticipated and should aid the market by providing a robust, recognised standard in which buyers can have confidence.

-DEFRA and the ADHB are working together to develop a carbon foot printing tool for soil carbon to be applied at a UK wide level by 2023.
+DEFRA and the ADHB are working together to develop a carbon foot printing tool for soil carbon to be applied at a UK wide level.
 This would address the issue of the dozens of carbon tools currently available all doing slightly different things.

 What we can do for you: